banglahouse/universities_app/README.md

 Once the dependencies are installed ,

-Go to the settings of your phone > developers settings (if you're not getting this option, click on the android version in about phones) > enable USB debugging
+Go to the settings of your phone >additional setting> developers mode (if you're not getting this option, click on the android version in about phones and it will enable developer mode) > enable USB debugging

 Once it's done connect your phone to laptop using cable and run the following command: